Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

-The recently proposed federated deep knowledge tracing (FDKT)~\cite{Wu2021FederatedDK} method is a first step towards coordinating between global and local student models, based on federated learning (FL)~\cite{Konecn2016FederatedLS}. , a popular technique for enabling collaboration among models trained on heterogeneous local datasets through periodic global model aggregations.
-Beyond the conventional FedAvg algorithm~\cite{McMahan2017CommunicationEfficientLO}, research in \textit{Global FL} has proposed various aggregation strategies to optimize the obtained global model, in terms of relevant objectives for different learning settings, e.g., ~\cite{Ji2019LearningPN, Reddi2021AdaptiveFO,Li2021ModelContrastiveFL, Azam2022RecyclingMU}.
-In particular, FedAtt~\cite{Ji2019LearningPN} adds an attention layer to improve FL in terms of trained model accuracy, while FedAdagrad~\cite{Reddi2021AdaptiveFO} and MOON~\cite{Li2021ModelContrastiveFL} aim to improve the speed of convergence.
+Beyond the conventional FedAvg algorithm~\cite{McMahan2017CommunicationEfficientLO}, research in \textit{Global FL} has introduced diverse aggregation techniques to optimize the obtained global model, in terms of relevant objectives for different learning settings, e.g., ~\cite{Ji2019LearningPN}.
 However, statistical heterogeneity across local data distributions -- i.e., non-i.i.d. (independent and identically distributed) data -- is an inherent characteristic of most FL applications that presents fundamental challenges to Global FL~\cite{huang2021personalized}.
-This has motivated \textit{Personalized FL} which aims to redefine the relationship between the local and global models for a better match to individual local datasets~\cite{Kairouz2021AdvancesAO, Hanzely2020FederatedLO}.
-In particular, Personalized FL shifts the optimization focus to individual local objectives, often by incorporating meta-functions into the definition of the global learning objective~\cite{ Jiang2019ImprovingFL, Fallah2020PersonalizedFL}.
+This has motivated \textit{Personalized FL} which aims to redefine the relationship between the local and global models for a better match to individual local datasets~\cite{Kairouz2021AdvancesAO}.
+In particular, personalized FL shifts the optimization focus to individual local objectives, often by incorporating meta-functions into the definition of the global learning objective~\cite{ Fallah2020PersonalizedFL}.

-In student modeling, this statistical heterogeneity property manifests along several dimensions.
-FDKT~\cite{Wu2021FederatedDK} addresses the heterogeneity arising from student training data being split across different schools.
-Applying the FL principle, local models are trained for each school, and updating between the global and local models is coordinated without transferring the data.
-While this setup is representative of some real-world educational settings, it ignores the bigger picture of heterogeneity across student subgroups such as race, gender, and other demographic variables.
-In particular, researchers in AI fairness have pointed to a pattern of underrepresented/minority groups with fewer data quantities tending to be ignored when training a general model, resulting in biases and ethical issues~\cite{Perez2020InvisibleWE, Ntoutsi2020BiasID}.